-This article began as a look at food warmer trays, but as we found out, there is much more to the items in this class of homeware!
-The first thing you need to think about, then, is what you actually want.
+This article began as a look at the best food warmer trays, but as we found out, there is much more to the items in this class of homeware!
+The first thing you need to think about, then, is what you actually want in a food warmer.
 There are various different devices above, so let’s see if we can give them each a category:

 - Candle powered plate warmers: these are heated by candles, and are flat hot-plates designed to keep food warm on the table for a short while.